 Share This Guide, Choose Your Platform!

-How do student loan repayments in the UK work for a UK limited company contractor?
+How do student loan repayments in the UK work for a UK limited company contractor in 2023/24?
 Let us into repaying student loans and how the system actually works.
-When you have spent several years studying, you will eventually begin to work.
+When you have spent several years studying, you will eventually begin working or UK contracting in your specialist industry.
 When you are at work, at some point, you may need to start to make a repayment each month against your student loan balance (UK) that covers your previous courses.
-Please note that this will begin once you earn over a certain amount.
+Basically, this will begin once you earn over a certain amount.
 Likewise, if you are a director of your own company and your salary is not over the level where you need to make a repayment.
 Instead, you will make a Self Assessment student loan repayment via your personal tax return.

 Therefore, what are the rules around repaying your UK student loan (self-employed or if you run your own contractor limited company)?
 There are a few things to think about here, including when the repayments for your previous tuition fees will start.
 You should also consider how you will repay tuition fee loans if you are a business owner and have a `low’ salary.
 There is also the option for you to make voluntary repayments against your previous student finance.